 There are no significant and material orders passed by the Regulators or Courts orTribunals which would impact the going concern status of the Company and its futureoperations.

-Extract of Annual Return in the prescribed form is given as Annexure-II to this Reportin terms of the requirement of Section 134(3)(a) of Act 2013 read with the Companies(Accounts) Rules 2014.
+Extract of the Annual Return in prescribed form is given as Annexure-II to this Reportin terms of the requirements of Section 134(3)(a) of the Act read with the Companies(Accounts) Rules 2014.

 A comparative analysis of remuneration paid to Directors and employees with theCompany's performance is given as Annexure-V to this Report.

-During the year under review the Company had not granted any loans or guaranteescovered under Section 186 of the Act 2013.
+During the year under review the Company had not granted any loans or guaranteescovered under Section 186 of the Act.

-Please refer note no.3 to Notes on accounts for the financial year 2017-18 for detailsof investments made by the Company.
+Please refer note no. 5 to Notes on accounts for the financial year 2019-20 fordetails of investments made by the Company.

-The Auditors of the Company have not reported any fraud as specified under Section143(12) of the Act 2013.
+The Auditors of the Company have not reported any fraud as specified under Section143(12) of the Act.

 The Directors thank the vehicle manufacturers vendors and bankers for their continuedsupport and assistance.